AhmadAzeez999/Steam-Games-Data-Analysis/README.md

 1. Clone the repo
 2. Open the R project in RStudio
+3. Download the .csv file from this [link](https://www.kaggle.com/datasets/fronkongames/steam-games-dataset?resource=download) (make sure it is named `steam_games.csv`)
-3. Run the main analysis script ('steamAnalysisCode.R')
+4. Run the main analysis script ('steamAnalysisCode.R')

 ---